Some basic packages are needed.

 In recent years, in vivo CRISPR screens have become an excellent tool for the unbiased discovery of putative immunotherapy targets.
 The basic concept of such screens is that differing levels of immune pressure in mice xenograft models will selectively enrich or deplete specific genome edits which have been introduced through the transfection of a pool of CRISPR sgRNAs.
 This pool of guides constitutes a CRISPR screen library, a set of guides which will introduce the aforementioned edits into the cancer cell line to be engrafted.
 If the introduced edits are predicted to cause serious damage to the target genes, then the genes may be considered “knocked down” and the screen is called a CRISPRko screen.
 Alternative variations exist such as CRISPR “activation” (CRISPRa) screens, where transcription factors are pulled towards the promoter/transcription start site of the target genes, thus enhancing expression.

 Many in vivo CRISPR screens have been completed in the literature - however I will focus on this one for this walkthrough.
 The CRISPR screens in this paper were conducted primarily by Rob Manguso, published in 2017 in Nature, and are notable for both their novelty at the time of their publication, and for their identification of ptpn2 as a key immunotherapy target.
+For this paper, the STARS scores (discussed below) for top hits are available, but as I am part of the Manguso lab, I also have access to the raw data.

 From a bioinformatics perspective - the analysis of a CRISPR screen can be broken down into a number of steps: